DevEx Metrics Dashboard

 The AI productivity wave made this more urgent.
 Budgets previously frozen were suddenly available, but only for tools that could demonstrate measurable impact.

-The opportunity: build a developer productivity dashboard that could be used by middle management to show exec-level leaders that the IDP and their AI tools are working.
+The opportunity: build a developer productivity dashboard that could be used by middle management to show exec-level leaders that the Developer Portal and their AI tools are working.
 Something that tells a story, not just displays data.

 Getting Buy-In: Using AI to decide fast